luapower/luapower-all/ui.md

   change it to point to its `view` layer.
   * layers can be moved to another parent after creation by changing their `parent` property.
-  * child layers can be specified in the array part of the initialization table either as plain tables with a `class` attribute or pre-created.
+  * child layers can be specified in the array parts of the init tables, either as plain tables with a `class` attribute or pre-created.

 #### Size & positioning